Hammarn/1MB335/Lab2.md

 stuff_to_save = []

 with open('input.txt', 'r') as f:  # Use f to refer to the file object
-    for line in f:  # Line will now be a string containg the contents of each line in the file as you iterate through it if line.startswith("Hej"):
+    for line in f:  # Line will now be a string containing the contents of each line in the file as you iterate through it if line.startswith("Hej"):
             stuff_to_save.append(line)
 ```
-The code above will look thorugh the file `input.txt` and save all lines that begins with "Hej"
+The code above will look through the file `input.txt` and save all lines that begin with "Hej"
 and save them to the list `stuff_to_save`.

 ### Importing libraries